 Best for

-Teams that already know the tool and want something familiar.
+Teams that already know the tool.

 Star rating summary